pranavraja/jira-py/README.md

 # Prerequisites

-You'll need python 2.7 installed.
+You'll need python 2.7 and [pip](http://pypi.python.org/pypi/pip/) installed.

-# API

-The main API is in `lib/jira.py`.
-You can read the [annotated source code](http://pranavraja.github.com/jira-py/docs/jira.html).
-Note that the API will probably change around a lot as I just started this.

-# Running the tests

-To run the tests, you'll need to install [nose](http://pypi.python.org/pypi/nose) and [mock](http://pypi.python.org/pypi/mock).
-Easiest way to do this is through pip, e.g. `sudo pip install mock nose`

-After installing the prerequisites, clone the repo and run:

-	nosetests

 # Try it out

 Clone the repo, and run:

+	pip install -r requirements.txt

+This will pull in the dependencies for the library.
+Once this is done, run:

 	scripts/mine